canonical/brand-store-documentation/docs/how-to/support-tickets.rst

 ---------

-The usage of `key roles <https://canonical-serial-vault.readthedocs-hosted.com/serial-vault/signing-keys/>`_ is a best practices which limits the types of assertions any registered key can be used to sign.
+The usage of `key roles <https://canonical-serial-vault.readthedocs-hosted.com/serial-vault/signing-keys/>`_ is a best practice which limits the types of assertions any registered key can be used to sign.
 This helps to limit exposure in case a key were to become compromised.

-Importantly, in order to give a key a specific role you must *refrain from registering the key with* `snapcraft register-key`.
+Importantly, in order to give a key a specific role you must *refrain from registering the key with* ``snapcraft register-key``.
 Instead, this process is handled by the Snap Store team.

 This process requires exporting part of the key and supplying it in the support